nguyentruongky/nguyentruongky.github.io/_posts/2018-4-25-transition-to-detail.md

 ## Conclusion

+I do not cover all the app.
+This is the end of this series.
+Learn a lot from Unsplash app.
 Unsplash team is very precise.
 App is simple but very cool.
 Love what the team doing.

-I will not cover all the app.
-Just 2 more parts for this series, one about connect to their api, and the last part is for some improvement in code and features.
-Hope you keep reading.
+Thanks Unplash team.